LQR-CBF-RRT*: Safe and Optimal Motion Planning: Efficiency Improvements

+We leverage LQR-CBF-RRT$^\ast$ with an adaptive sampling procedure \cite{ahmad2022adaptive} to focus sampling promising regions of $\mathcal{X_{\mathrm{safe}}}$ in order to approximate the solution of Problem \ref{Problem1} with a fewer number of samples.
+We define $\mathcal{G}$ as set of control and state trajectories pairs, i.e., $\mathcal{G} := \{(\mathbf{x(t)}, \mathbf{u(t)})| x(t) \in \mathcal{X}_{\mathrm{safe}}, \forall t \in [0,T]\}$.
 The CEM \cite{Rubinstein1999} is used for IS, which is a multi-stage stochastic optimization algorithm that iterates upon two steps: first, it generates samples from a current Sampling Density Function (SDF) and computes the cost of each sample; second, it chooses an \emph{elite subset}, $\mathfrak{E}$, of the generated samples for which their cost is below some threshold; finally, the elite subset is used to estimate a probability density function (PDF) as if they were drawn as i.i.d samples and we define $m$ to be the number of elite trajectories.
-The estimated PDF will be used as the SDF for the next iteration.
-The algorithm terminates when it converges to a limiting PDF.
-It has been proven in \cite{Hu2007} that CEM with parametric SDF converges to a limiting distribution.

 The CEM was first used in \cite{Kobilarov2012e} for RRT$^\ast$ importance sampling with Gaussian mixture models (GMM).
-We use the CEM IS procedure that we implemented in \cite{ahmad2022adaptive} in this paper, since it utilizes weighted Gaussian kernel density estimate (WGKDE) for estimating the PDF of the elite samples.
+We use the CEM IS procedure that we implemented in \cite{ahmad2022adaptive} in this paper (Algorithm \ref{alg:Sample}), since it utilizes weighted Gaussian kernel density estimate (WGKDE) for estimating the PDF of the elite samples.
 The number of mixtures in GMM has to be picked based on the workspace and is difficult to tune.
 Using WGKDE, however, mitigates this challenge.